Archived Posts from this Category

 This will probably be very well-attended, so arrive early to ensure your seating.

 If I had to list all the benefits of alcohol, it would be endless.
-In 1977, in Madrid, when I was in despair after a tempestuous argument with an actress who’d brought the shooting of That Obscure Object of Desire to a halt, the producer, Serge Silberman, decided to abandon the film altogether.
+In 1977, in Madrid, when I was in despair after a tempestuous argument with an actress who’d brought the shooting of to a halt, the producer, Serge Silberman, decided to abandon the film altogether.
 The considerable financial loss was depressing us both until one evening, when we were drowning our sorrows in a bar, I suddenly had the idea (after two dry martinis) of using two actresses in the same role, a tactic that had never been tried before.
 Although I made the suggestion as a joke, Silberman loved it, and the film was saved.
 Once again, the combination of bar and gin proved ubeatable.